renu9621/Sales-Analysis-Project/README.md

 ![Avg pizza per order](https://github.com/renu9621/Sales-Analysis-Project/assets/155563588/63c4083f-4067-4210-a9cb-789cd89faf7b)

-Step 6 : A bar chart was created to display daily trend for total orders over a secific time period to identify any patterns or fluctuations in order.
+Step 6 : A bar chart was created to display daily trend for total orders over a specific time period to identify any patterns or fluctuations in order.

 Step 7 : A line chart was created to illustrate the peak months when the orders were maximum to identify the peak time of the year.